Dietitian Nutritionist Program

+Students applying to the Nutrition program need to meet specific admission requirements including a variety of prerequisite courses and exposure to the field of dietetics.

+The curriculum includes a combination of advanced nutrition courses and the 1200 hours of supervised practice required to become an RDN.

+output

-Students applying to the graduate Nutrition program need to meet specific admission requirements including a variety of prerequisite courses and exposure to the field of dietetics.
+Students applying to the Nutrition program need to meet specific admission requirements including a variety of prerequisite courses and exposure to the field of dietetics.

-The graduate curriculum includes a combination of advanced nutrition courses and the 1200 hours of supervised practice required to become an RDN.
+The curriculum includes a combination of advanced nutrition courses and the 1200 hours of supervised practice required to become an RDN.